 How to Create a Simple Brand Style Guide for Your Small Business

 Do you have trouble keeping your brand image and style consistent?
-Maybe you find yourself wasting a lot of valuable time searching for different colors, fonts, or images for a simple online post and each post ends up looking completely different from the previous one.
-There is a solution.
+Maybe you find yourself wasting valuable time searching for the right colors, fonts, or images for a simple online post, and each post ends up looking completely different from the last one.

-When your business grows you’ll easily be able to expand your style guide by adding more documents with details and guidelines.
+There’s a solution.
+When your business grows, you’ll easily be able to expand your style guide by adding more documents with details and guidelines.

-Today, I am going to share a step-by-step process with you on how to create a simple brand style guide that will help you make your brand image consistent.
+Today, I’m going to share a step-by-step process for creating a one-page simple brand style guide that will help you maintain a consistent brand image and build recognition.

 What is a brand style guide?